 4.4.35.
 Overall, the Stoke Golding NDP is predicted to have residual long term significant positive effects on population and housing.
 It is thought that the NDP will support the various needs of the local community, addressing local housing needs and enhancing the local access to services and facilities.
-Whilst lower requirements for affordable housing and unclear wording of policy on housing mix may somewhat undermine the delivery of affordable and range of housing types and sizes, the NDP exceeds the objectively assessed housing need significantly and thus positive effects are predicted.
+Whilst unclear wording of policy on housing mix may somewhat undermine the delivery of a range of housing types and sizes, the NDP exceeds the objectively assessed housing need significantly and thus positive effects are predicted.